CallMeFoxie/EmbeddedBOINC/README.md

 - MLC@Home - requires libfuse and possibly other libraries
 - anything that is not available for armhf/aarch64 platforms

-Projects specified for armhf run on aarch64 platforms if you pack in armhf glibc + libgcc.
+Projects specified for armhf run on aarch64 platforms if you pack in armhf glibc + libgcc (required only for some).

 ## Building and running